axem-solutions/dem/docs/index.md

 ### Reliable Development Environment sharing :material-share:
 To have a consistent development for every developer in the organization is mandatory to effectively create software.
-With dem you can easily share the exact same environment for every coworker.
+With DEM you can easily share the exact same environment for every coworker.

 ### Quick setup :rocket:
 Before joining a project, setting up the required tools can be a time cosuming taks.
-With dem you can install a new Development Environment with a single command.
+With DEM you can install a new Development Environment with a single command.